Long-Term Sustainable and Profitable Growth

 The newest development within duty-paid is the new concept store ANECDOTE opened at The Circle at Zurich Airport in November 2020, which offers travelers and residents of the Greater Zurich area a vast variety of global brands and local premium labels at fantastic prices.
 The assortment covers all core categories such as perfume and cosmetics, food and confectionery, wines and spirits, sunglasses as well as fashion, accessories and convenience.
 We also continue fostering the expansion of our successful duty-paid retail concepts, Hudson and Dufry Shopping which are already implemented in several markets and have potential for further deployment.
 Hudson is a well-established convenience store concept that has been very successful in North America over the past 30 years and which, since 2009, we have deployed in 17 countries world-wide such as Italy, Switzerland, Brazil, UK and China among others.
 Dufry Shopping is a dutypaid concept that offers a high-quality assortment of international brands in an exclusive setting, similar to a duty-free travel retail store, but targeting domestic passengers.

 We originally piloted Dufry Shopping in Brazil in 2014, expanding to 7 locations across the country and the immediate success has led us to a strategic decision to roll out this concept into other countries.
 The first Dufry Shopping store outside Brazil opened in 2017 at Las Vegas McCarran International Airport.
 This was followed by the Malta Dufry Shopping in 2018 and by the contract signed in 2019 with Newark Liberty International Airport for a new Dufry Shopping, and the newest shop in Salt Lake City, which both opened in 2020.
-Also in 2020, we further opened Dufry Shopping stores at the Fortaleza airport in Brazil and at Odessa airport in Russia.
+Also in 2020, we further opened Dufry Shopping stores at the Fortaleza airport in Brazil and at Odessa airport in Ukraine.
 Based on the positive results with 13 Dufry Shopping locations in 4 countries so far, we are convinced that this concept can be successfully rolled out to other markets globally.

 Digitalization is the newest form of diversification and it will change the way business is done in travel retail.
 Its characteristics, which allow to considerably increase customer engagement cross-channel, crossgeographies and cross-sector, and to serve customers from when they plan their trip to the moment when they return home, are a great asset.
 Implementing digitalization not only means at the shop front, but also with respect to the whole back-office and support area of the company, where digitalization opens new opportunities to simplify processes and increase efficiency.
 The recently announced joint-venture with Alibaba will further accelerate our digital initiatives and shows how these types of partnerships will shape the future of travel retail.